DarkoDikic/Practice-app/README.md

 # SIMPLE PRACTICE WebSite
-Created for purpose of practice, simple website with login,register and logout button, and like logged in profile there is option that photo can be added...
+Created for purpose of practice, simple website with login,register and logout, and while logged in there is an option to upload photo ...

+# Setting up